TomasHubelbauer/puppeteer-bazos-cz-scraper/README.md

 - `npm start -- search -h` for the `search` command help

-You can add `--record` to have the script produce `trace.json` with embedded screenshots and then generate an animation using `cd screenshot && npm start`.
+You can add `--record` to have the script produce `trace.json` with embedded screenshots and then generate an animation from them using `npm run screenshot`.

 ## To-Do